nourelimanes/HerbalChatRAG/README.md

 - **Data Integration**: Incorporates information from 15 books and a web API.
 - **Guided AI Behavior**: Designed to minimize hallucinations and provide accurate responses.
 - **Advanced Data Handling**: Processes and stores data efficiently using Chroma for vector storage.
-- **Deployable Application**: Utilizes Streamlit for the user interface and Azure for deployment.

 ## Setup and Installation